Astrophysical constraints on the cold equation of state of the strongly interacting matter: Theoretical and observational constraints

+where $M_1$ is the mass of the primary component of the binary NS, $M_\mathrm{eq}=1.362$~$M_\odot$ corresponds to a mass ratio of $q=1$, and $\mathcal{M}$ denotes the chirp mass of the binary \citep{LIGOScientific:2018hze}.

-In addition to requiring that each EOS supports NSs with masses of at least $M_\mathrm{min}=2.22~M_\odot$, we also impose as a strict condition that the EOS can be causally connected to the perturbative QCD (pQCD) point from the central density of the maximum-mass NS configuration.
-The exact implementation of this condition is described in Ref.~\citep{Takatsy2023}.
+In addition to requiring that each EOS supports NSs with masses of at least $M_\mathrm{TOV}^\mathrm{min}=2.22~M_\odot$, we also impose as a strict condition that the EOS can be causally connected to the perturbative QCD (pQCD) point from the central density of the maximum-mass NS configuration.
+We implement this constraint according to Refs.~\citep{Komoltsev:2021jzg,Gorda:2022jvk}, and similarly to Ref.~\citep{Takatsy2023}.
+That is, we require causality and stability for the EOS, i.e.: